-True Fear: Forsaken Souls – Part One (which I’ll refer to as True Fear from now on), isn’t a horror game as such.
-The game is more akin to a psychological thriller puzzle game with HoG segments and a rather big bonus section (which I’ll get into later).
+True Fear: Forsaken Souls ~ Part 1 (which I’ll refer to as True Fear from now on), isn’t a typical horror game.
+The game is more akin to a psychological thriller puzzle game with Hidden Object segments and a rather big bonus section (which I’ll get into later).
 The story revolves around our protagonist, Holly, as you receive a letter from your sister whom you haven’t heard from in over ten years.
 She desperately advises you that she needs help and requires your presence in her house as soon as possible.
 From the moment you arrive at the address you know something isn’t right, the house looks abandoned and it seems as if nothing has been touched in years.

-You find the key and head inside and being to explore the building for your sister – she must surely be there as she sent you a letter telling you to come!
+You find the key and head inside, beginning to explore the building for your sister – she must surely be there as she sent you a letter telling you to come!
 As you search through the rooms and find seemingly random objects which help you progress in other rooms, you begin to see things, a young girl maybe?
-Clearly, you believe you are going nuts and seeing things as you don’t believe in ghosts and as I said above, who sent the letter if that’s the case as ghosts don’t have the ability to sent letters, do they?
+Clearly, you believe you are going nuts as you don’t believe in ghosts – there has to be someone here as ghosts don’t have the ability to sent letters, do they?

 Before I get into the nitty-gritty of the game itself, there is something a game like this needs and something they should all have – perfect controls.
-I’m sad to say that this is the one place that True Fear fails in my eyes and the Artifex Mundi titles still reign supreme.
-The movement is a horrible accelerated style, so the longer you’re holding the left stick in a direction for, the faster it gets – which is beyond annoying if I’m being honest.
-Up until the last patch I was actually using the touchpad to control the game as it was fast but super responsive and it allowed you to select things with a high level of precision.
+I’m sad to say that this is the one place that True Fear: Forsaken Souls ~ Part 1 fails in my eyes and the Artifex Mundi titles still reign supreme.
+The movement has some form of acceleration, so the longer you’re holding the left stick in a direction, the faster it gets – which is beyond annoying if I’m being honest.
+I actually chose to play the game using the touchpad (like a mouse) as it was fast but super responsive and it allowed you to select things with a high level of precision.

-Since the latest update, it appears they have slowed down movement on the touchpad!
-I have looked at the menus and there is no option to disable acceleration or to pick a movement speed – if the developer reads this, please give us a steady speed and the option to adjust the speed manually in the options in Part Two as having solid controls is probably the most important thing in these games.
+Since the latest update, it appears they have slowed down movement on the touchpad – I have looked at the menus and there is no option to disable acceleration or to pick a movement speed.
+If the developer reads this, please give us a steady speed and the option to adjust the speed manually in the options in Part Two, having solid controls is probably the most important thing in these games.

-That being said, the game is fully playable and my parents enjoyed playing the whole thing from beginning to end with the controller with no issues, It’s just as someone who is used to the controls in other games of the same genre, True Fear is clearly behind in that aspect – but based on this game, only in that aspect…
+That being said, the game is fully playable and my parents enjoyed playing the whole thing from beginning to end with the controller with no issues, It’s just as someone who is used to the controls in other games of the same genre, True Fear is clearly behind in that aspect – but only in that aspect…

-If you’re not familiar with HoG style games, maybe take a look at my two Artifex Mundi reviews (Eventide 2 and Abyss).
-Basically, you have three stages to the game – exploration, puzzles and hidden object games.
+If you’re not familiar with Hidden Object games, maybe take a look at my two Artifex Mundi reviews (Eventide 2 and Abyss).
+Basically, you have three stages to the game – exploration, puzzles and hidden objects.

 The Puzzle stages are basically what you think they are, puzzles.
-True Fear has a great selection of puzzles within the game ranging from colour by numbers to building a railway track for a toy train.
+True Fear: Forsaken Souls ~ Part 1 has a great selection of puzzles within the game, ranging from colour by numbers to building a railway track for a toy train.
 I thought these puzzles were all really well done with only one of them messing up on me (the painting one) but this has been fixed within a patch recently.
-There is also a lot of puzzles if I’m being honest as a game like this would give you about 5-10 puzzles, True Fear gives you 23 puzzles on top of the hidden object ones!
+There is also a lot of puzzles – if I’m being honest, a game like this would give you about 5-10 puzzles yet True Fear has 23 puzzles on top of the hidden object segments!
 That’s a lot of things to keep your brain active!

 There is a lot of content in this game and some quite tricky trophies surrounding them – this isn’t your basic 3-4 hours HoG game with an easy platinum – True Fear makes you work for your trophies!

-Similarly to most of the Artifex Mundi titles, True Fear also comes with a bonus story added on at the end – I won’t mention anything to do with that story as it follows on from the main game.
+Similarly to most of the Artifex Mundi titles, True Fear: Forsaken Souls ~ Part 1 also comes with a bonus story added on at the end – I won’t mention anything to do with that story, as it follows on from the main game and would be a little spoiler.
 It does add around 2 hours to the gameplay though, so that’s pretty good, and the story was equally as thrilling and creepy as the main game was.
 I seriously can’t wait for the next instalment!
 I really hope it comes to PS4 at the same time as it hits the PC this year as otherwise, I may have to grab it on PC first then PS4 later!

 Another cool feature of the game lies within it’s ‘extras’ menu.
-Once you have completed the game and you take a look at the extras menu, you have access to some Wallpapers (which are a bit redundant on a console I guess), the trophies, what collectables you found, the cutscenes and you can play all of the music.
-However, on top of this, you also have deleted scenes, the making of sketches (which shows concept to final product), a trailer for True Fear Part Two and you can also view and replay all of the puzzles and Hidden Object/Alt mode games in one place!
-This is pretty awesome for this type of game as I’ve never seen so many options and bonus features for you to look at and interact with.
+Once you have completed the game and you take a look at the extras menu, you have access to some Wallpapers (which are a bit redundant on a console I guess), the trophies, what collectables you found, the cutscenes, and you can play all of the music.
+However, on top of this, you also have deleted scenes, the making of sketches (which shows the concept to final product), a trailer for True Fear: Part 2, and you can also view and replay all of the puzzles and Hidden Object/Alternative mode games in one place!
+This is awesome for this type of game as I’ve never seen so many options and bonus features for you to look at and interact with.

-True Fear: Forsaken Souls – Part One is an amazing breath of fresh air into the Hidden Object Game genre and I would personally rank it up there as one of my favourite titles within it in the last 12 months.
-From the creepy realistic atmosphere to the confusing, yet solvable puzzles, True Fear had me hooked from beginning to end and even had me turning on the lights at one point… Graphically the game looks great and you can tell a lot of love and care went into creating a game based on a specific vision – we are all just hoping now that parts two and three follow suit and can equally match or surpass this level of quality.
+True Fear: Forsaken Souls ~ Part 1 is an amazing breath of fresh air in the Hidden Object Game genre, and I would personally rank it up there as one of my favourite titles within it in the last 12 months.
+From the creepy realistic atmosphere to the confusing, yet solvable, puzzles, True Fear had me hooked from beginning to end and even had me turning on the lights at one point… Graphically, the game looks great and you can tell a lot of love and care went into creating a game based on a specific vision – we are all just hoping now that parts two and three follow suit and can equally match or surpass this level of quality.

 If you like hidden object games then this is a clear no-brainer, especially at the low price.
-Grab the demo above if you’re still unsure, but I’m sure you will love it as much as I did if casual puzzle games are your thing.
+Grab the demo above if you’re still unsure, but I’m positive you’ll love it as much as I did if casual puzzle games are your thing.